GomezMig03/MotivationalAPI/README.md

 # Can I contribute?

-Absolutely! feel free to add your favourite phrases whether they are religoius or not.
+Absolutely! feel free to add your favourite phrases whether they are religious or not.
 Use the religion camp on the json to clarify it.
 1 = catholic, 0 = non religious.

 # Can I use this for my project?